https://www.slab.org.uk/solicitors/forms-and-declarations/legal-aid-online-declarations/

 You should still sign the Transfer Declaration yourself, and send a copy of this to the first solicitor as required by the Solicitor’s declaration.

-You can only state that you are relying on the signed declaration if your client has, in fact, signed the declaration.
+However, you can only state that you are relying on the signed declaration if your client has, in fact, signed the declaration.

 If verification of capital is not available at the initial meeting, you should try to get this later.